KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/advanced-connect_models/index.md

 {{< /sections >}}

-## Editing Data Using `setData()`
+## Editing Data Using `dataChanged()` and `setData()`

 You may encounter a situation where you want to modify data in the model, and have the changes reflected on the frontend side.
+Every time we change data in the model, we must emit the `dataChanged()` and pass in the which will apply those changes on the frontend side.
-We can make this happen by overriding and implementing `setData()`.

-`setData()` is called when attempting to change the data in the model's role.
-It automatically passes arguments in the three parameters:
+There's also a function we can override that allows us to modify the data in the frontend side and have those changed happen on the backend side.
+This virtual function is `setData()`, and is automatically called when attempting to change the data in the model's role.
+It also automatically passes arguments in the three parameters:

 - `index` - The location of where the data is.
 - `value` - The contents of the new data.